fernachbauer/fernachbauer/README.md

 - 👋 Hi, I’m @fernachbauer
 - 👀 I’m interested in Data Driven World and algorithmic trading
-- 🌱 I’m currently learning GenAI
+- 🌱 I’m currently Building Arquitecture for GenAI & Agents
 - 💞️ I’m looking to collaborate on Data Driven Projects at GCP with Terraform.
 - 📫 How to reach me ... in fernachbauer@gmail.com